tytso/xfstests-bld/README.md

 3) How to have two-way communication between the build server and the LTM?
 Two synchronous endpoints?
 Gunicorn?

+4) Should we ditch Flask?
+Might simplify python3 migration

+5) For git bisect, how to ignore bugs that are NOT the ones we are looking for.
+This is a problem that comes up in practice.

 ** **

 ## 8. Contributors: